US STOCKS-Dow drops 1% after hawkish Bullard remarks

 Wall Street's main indexes were jolted earlier this week after the Fed unexpectedly signaled it could begin tapering its massive stimulus sooner than expected, setting the benchmark S&P 500 .SPX on course to snap a three-week winning streak.

-Friday is also "quadruple witching day," the quarterly simultaneous expiration of U.S. options and futures contracts which bring about increased trading volume at the market close and can feed into market volatility.
+Friday is also "quadruple witching day," the quarterly simultaneous expiration of U.S. options and futures contracts which bring about increased trading volume at the market close.

+It is the largest options expiration in history, noted Randy Frederick, vice president of trading and derivatives for Charles Schwab.

-Declining issues outnumbered advancers for a 3.31-to-1 ratio on the NYSE and for a 2.40-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 2.88-to-1 ratio on the NYSE and for a 2.63-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and one new low, while the Nasdaq recorded 18 new highs and 23 new lows.
+The S&P index recorded 12 new 52-week highs and one new low, while the Nasdaq recorded 32 new highs and 38 new lows.

 (Reporting by Sagarika Jaisinghani, Medha Singh and Shashank Nayar in Bengaluru; Editing by Maju Samuel)